cjr35/tango/spec/file-types/tangoh.md

 - `type`, which indicates many general properties of the world
 - `cell-init`, which indicates how cells should be initialized

 The order of world attributes is important because any world attribute's values may influence the set of available values for world attributes below it.
-For example, a `world` with  `type flat` cannot have `cell-init random` --- this would cause the state machine to hang before even running a single generation as it calculates an infinite number of random states.
+For example, a `world` with  `type flat` cannot have `cell-init random`.
+This would cause the state machine to hang before even running a single generation as it calculates an infinite number of random states.

 A .tangoh file with no `world` list will be treated as one with the following default settings:
 ```